KoreaLogicDay/KoreaLogicDay.github.io/2024/abstracts.md

 ### Eunsuk Yang	(Jeonbuk National University), "_Fuzzy extensions of Implicational tonoid logics_"

 We address fuzzy extensions of implicational tonoid logics.
 To be more precise, we first define the class of implicational tonoid prelinear logics and show that tjose logics are complete with respect to linearly ordered matrices.
 We next introduce a relational semantics for finitary implicational tonoid prelinear logics and verify that those logics are complete on the semantics.
-Finally we generalize the term ``semilinear'' to a notion, which can be applied both in a algebraic context and in a set-theoretic context and show that those logics are semilinear in the set-theoretic context.
+Finally we generalize the term "semilinear" to a notion, which can be applied both in a algebraic context and in a set-theoretic context and show that those logics are semilinear in the set-theoretic context.

 <p id="abstract-Yuyama-Takao"></p>